JemmaEagleson/AAD116/Design Journal.md

 #Priceless Relics of the Spanish Armada
 ###by ROBERT STÉNUIT
 ####*Illustrations by National Geographic*
-####Photographer Bates Lilttlehales*
+####*Photographer Bates Lilttlehales*

-====A WILD NORTH WIND lashed the galleass as she sailed eastward across the top of Ireland.
-A monstrous wave had smashed her jury rudder; now she yawed and rolled in the troughs, making relentless leeway toward night-hidden cliffs to starboard.
+<p>A WILD NORTH WIND lashed the galleass as she sailed eastward across the top of Ireland.
+A monstrous wave had smashed her jury rudder; now she yawed and rolled in the troughs, making relentless leeway
+toward night-hidden cliffs to starboard.

-===*“In 1588 a ship of the Spanish Armada, the Girona was wrecked with the loss of almost all her company at a little cove near the Giants Causeway still called Port na Spaniagh, ‘the port of the Spaniards’.”*
+*“In 1588 a ship of the Spanish Armada, the Girona was wrecked with the loss of almost all her company at a little cove near the Giants Causeway still called Port na Spaniagh, ‘the port of the Spaniards’.”*

 ====Ahead, not thirty miles away, lay Scotland's west coast and sanctuary for the vessels company, survivors of Spain's once arrogant Armada.
 A few more miles and the Girona would be clear of Ireland; a few more hours would make good an escape begun nearly three months before.
 Oarsmen battled the wind with flailing sweeps, struggling vainly to steer the ship away from the shore.